How to Install Python 3.12 on Ubuntu

 Understand Support and Compatibility Limits

-• Ubuntu 24.04 LTS ships Python 3.12 natively: The official repositories include python3.12, python3.12-dev, and all optional packages.
-No PPA import required.
-Ubuntu 22.04 LTS users must import the Deadsnakes PPA; Ubuntu 20.04 LTS reaches end-of-standard-support April 2025, making Python 3.12 deployment increasingly difficult on that release.
+• Ubuntu 24.04 LTS ships Python 3.12 natively: The official repositories include python3.12, python3.12-dev, and related packages.
+Ubuntu 22.04 LTS uses Python 3.10, so you need the Deadsnakes PPA for 3.12, while Ubuntu 26.04 LTS ships Python 3.13 and requires a source build for 3.12.

 • Deadsnakes PPA carries a “no guaranteed updates” disclaimer: The maintainer states explicitly that production teams using the Deadsnakes PPA must monitor CVEs themselves and be ready to recompile or sandbox workloads until patched packages land.

 Python 3.12 reaches upstream end-of-life on 31 October 2028, per the official release schedule (PEP 693).
 For systems requiring guaranteed security support beyond that date, plan migrations to Python 3.13 (EOL October 2029) or Python 3.14 (EOL October 2030).
-Ubuntu 24.04 LTS receives Canonical’s Extended Security Maintenance through April 2034, extending system-level support even after Python 3.12 upstream EOL.
+Ubuntu 24.04 LTS receives Canonical’s Extended Security Maintenance through April 2034, extending system-level support after Python 3.12 upstream EOL.

 Python 3.12 Pre-Installation Steps